 NB: Do we have an assembly line?
 Or does one person/team follow a trailer through the entire process?

 TT: It is different at our two facilities.
 In the laser, bend, and weld portion of the manufacturing we use a small batch system that allows the teams to keep scrap costs balanced with daily and weekly production schedules.
 Some of that if affected by outside processes like galvanizing and powder coating.
-Basically, they run efficient small batches of grouped parts that make up a certain quantity of trailers and Live Units.
+Basically, they run efficient small batches of grouped parts that make up a certain quantity of trailers and head units.

 NB: How many people work on one unit?